TheRealAnonymous008/quartz/content/details/psychology/biases/False Priors.md

 * **Stereotypes** - a generalized belief about a particular category of people, including expectations about a particular group.
 	* *Example*: Expensive = Good
+	* Once a label has been applied, people are less likely to notice the actual qualities or attributes of what is being labeled.
+	* We stereotype even ourselves ([[Conceptual Blockbusting -- A Guide to Better Ideas by James Adams|Adams]] presents an exercise to demonstrate -- think of labels that describe yourself.
+Spend an additional five minutes coming up with additional characteristics.)
 # Links
 * [[Non Sequiturs]] - a more logical perspective of false priors.